1. How do I make an appointment for testing?

 Special Admission testing: you will be informed of your test results immediately after you take your tests.
 However, the official decision about whether you have been accepted into your program will be communicated to you in writing from your Admissions Officer within 2 weeks of your test date.

-Nursing and Health Care Aide: your DRP results will be mailed to you by Assessment Services one week after your test date.
+Nursing, Health Care Aide and Library & Information Technology Programs: your DRP results will be emailed to you by Assessment Services within one week, after your test date.